-Supplier responses were evaluated for plausibility, consistency and gaps by the Group's third-party vendor that provides the external platform for data collection and storage.
+Supplier responses were evaluated for plausibility, consistency and gaps by the Group's third-party vendor that provide the external platform for data collection and storage.
 If any of the following quality control (QC) flags were raised, suppliers were automatically contacted by the vendor:

-- One or more smelter SORs were listed for an unused metal; - SOR information was not provided for a used metal, or SOR information provided was not a verified metal processor; - Supplier answered "yes" to sourcing from the DRC or adjoining countries, but none of the SORs listed are known to source from the region; - Supplier indicated that they have not received conflict minerals data for each metal from all relevant suppliers; - Supplier indicated they have not identified all of the SORs used for the products included in the declaration scope; - · Supplier indicated they have not provided all applicable SOR information received; and - Supplier indicated 100% of the 3TG for products covered by the declaration originates from scrap/recycled sources, but one or more SORs listed are not known to be exclusive recyclers.
+- One or more SOR(s) were listed for an unused metal; - SOR information was not provided for a used metal, or SOR information provided was not a verified metal processor; - Supplier answered "yes" to sourcing from the DRC or adjoining countries, but none of the SORs listed are known to source from the region; - Supplier indicated that they have not received conflict minerals data for each metal from all relevant suppliers; - Supplier indicated they have not identified all the SORs used for the products included in the declaration scope; - · Supplier indicated they have not provided all applicable SOR information received; and - Supplier indicated 100% of the 3TG for products covered by the declaration originates from scrap/recycled sources, but one or more SORs listed are not known to be exclusive recyclers.

-■ QC in progress: 4% (6%)
+• QC in progress: 7% (4%)

-QC unresponsive: 4% (6%)
+QC unresponsive: 10% (4%)

-QC complete: 92% (89%)
+QC completed: 83% (92%)